onkar895/NAMASTE-JAVASCRIPT/SEASON-2/EPISODE-2/Notes.md

 ⚠️ Common PitFall

 -   We forget to return promise in Promise Chaining
--   The idea is promise/data returned from one `.then` become data for next `.then`
+-   The idea is promise/data returned from one `.then` become data for next `.then`.
+So basically we are pipe or passing the data/promise from one `.then` to another.

 ```js
 createOrder(cart)